MasterBrian/blog/_posts/2020-12-08-github-pages.md

 ---
 layout: default
-title: Github Pages
+title: Your Website
 ---

-## Welcome to GitHub Pages
+## Welcome To Your Website

-You can use the [editor on GitHub](https://github.com/MasterBrian/masterbrian.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/MasterBrian/masterbrian.github.io/edit/gh-pages/_posts/2020-12-08-github-pages.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Zaz: I encourage you to click into the editor link and play around with the posts.
+Once you get a feel for the format, you're more than welcome to delete this Welcome post, as you won't really need it.

 ### Markdown